Alauddin Husain Shah: Expeditions to Tripura and Arakan

-According to Rajmala, a late royal chronicle of Tripura, Husain Shah despatched his army four times to Tripura, but the Tripura army offered stiff resistance and did not yield any territory.
-But the Sonargaon inscription of Khawas Khan (1513) is interpreted by a number of modern scholars as an evidence of annexure of at least a part of Tripura by Husain Shah's army.
+According to Rajmala, a late royal chronicle of Tripura, Husain Shah despatched his army four times to Tripura.
+The Tripura army offered stiff resistance and did not yield any territory, but in the fourth expedition Hussain Shah succeeded to annex at least some portion of the territory of Tripura.
+The 1513 Sonargaon inscription of Khawas Khan, entitled Sar-i-Lashkar-i-Tripura (Commander-in-chief of the Army Stationed in Tripura) is interpreted by a number of modern scholars as an evidence of annexure of at least a part of Tripura by Husain Shah.

-During Husain Shah's expeditions to Tripura, the ruler of Arakan helped Dhanya Manikya, the ruler of Tripura.
-He also occupied Chittagong and expelled Husain Shah's officers from there.
-In 1513, Husain Shah assigned the charge of Arakan expedition to Paragal Khan.
-Paragal Khan advanced from his base on the Feni River.
-After Paragal's death, his son Chhuti Khan took over the charge of the campaign until Chittagong was wrested from Arakanese control.
+During Alauddin Husain Shah's expeditions to Tripura, the ruler of Arakan helped Dhanya Manikya, the ruler of Tripura and expelled Husain Shah's officers from Chittagong.
+In 1516, Husain Shah decided to launch an expedition to Arakan.
+Husain assigned the charge of the land army for Arakan expedition to Paragal Khan; prince Nasrat, who was made crown prince of Bengal in 1515, was placed in overall command.
+On Nasrat's order, Paragal Khan advanced from his base on the Feni River.
 The expedition of territory to the western bank of Kaladan river was placed under his governorship administration.
-The hostilities probably ended in 1516.
+The hostilities probably ended in 1516, when Mrauk U recognized Bengali sovereignty over Chittagong and northern Arakan.
+As a result of the conflict, Mrauk U again became a vassal of the Bengal Sultanate.
+Nasrat renamed Chittagong to Fatehabad, City of Victory.
+This is also corroborated by Portuguese adventurer Joao de Silvera who, landing in Chittagong in 1517, stated that Arakan was a vassal state of Bengal Sultanate.

 The Portuguese explorer, Vasco da Gama, arrived India by sea in 1498.
 Consequently, a Portuguese mission came to Bengal to establish diplomatic relations towards the end of Husain Shah's reign.